polinzz/multimedia-chat/README.md

 ## Features
 - User authentication
 - Create conversations with one or more participants
-- Sending text messages, images and videos
+- Sending text messages and images

 ## GIT process
 ### Merge feature branch into develop